aaguirre7/animated-waddle/README.md

-#Pythoin tool to crawl pictures in instagram
+# Python tool to crawl and download all videos and picture sin a user instagram.